mogenslundholm/MidiAndMusicXmlPlayer/README.md

 A Pascal/Delphi/Lazarus-project:

 MidiAndMusicXmlPlayer plays Midi-files and MusicXML files.
-These are note files made by some Notation Program See https://www.programfabriken.com to see a picture of the main window (classical delphi look)
+These are note files made by some Notation Program See https://www.programfabriken.com to see a picture of the main window (classical Delphi look)

 The voices/instruments of a tune may be selected by checkmarks.
 The tempo and transposition may be changed.
 Also the voices/instruments may be changed (to a few other instruments).
 E.g. I normally select the bas-voice and remove the checkmark for sopran, alt, tenor, then I try to learn the bas-voice and maybe a little slow.
 When I think I can sing the bas-voice I put on the other voices and may even remove the bas-voice to check that I can sing it alone.